rRrasta/LinuxNetwork/README.md

 - In the report, describe the commands that you need for doing these 4 steps and add screenshots of their call and output.

 ##### Save dumps of virtual machine images
-**p.s.
+**P.S.
 Do not upload dumps to git under any circumstances!**

 ## Chapter IV

-`-` Thank you so much for the help!
+"Thank you so much for the help!"

-`-` You’re welcome!
+"You’re welcome!
 It was good for me to remember the basics of administration too.
-By the way, I’ve decided to go into DevOps.
+By the way, I’ve decided to go into DevOps."

-`-` Wow!
-Have you found a job yet?
+"Wow!
+Have you already found a job?"

-`-` Yes, but I’ll have to move.
-So, next time you'll have to learn everything on your own.
+"Yes, but I’ll have to move.
+So, next time you'll have to learn everything on your own."

-`-` Sooner or later I'd have to start anyway, so maybe it's for the best.
-Stay in touch to tell me about how you’re getting on!
+"Sooner or later I'd have to start anyway, so maybe it's for the best.
+Stay in touch to tell me about how you’re getting on!"

-`-` You too!
+"You too!"

 \> *You talk about other things for a while, listening to some nice music and finishing your drinks, and then you say goodbye...*.